Fabian Moreau: Atlanta Falcons

 On March 25, 2021, Moreau signed a one-year contract with the Atlanta Falcons.

 Houston Texans

 On May 31, 2022, Moreau signed with the Houston Texans.
 He was released on August 24.

 New York Giants

 On September 5, 2022, Moreau was signed to the New York Giants practice squad.
 Moreau was elevated from the practice squad for Week 2 and Week 3 games against the Carolina Panthers and Dallas Cowboys.
 On September 28, 2022, he was promoted to the active roster.
+Moreau finished the season with 749 snaps, a career high 66 tackles, and 10 pass defended.
+Moreau also had three performances this season where he kept the reception rate of his targets below 45 percent in 30 pass coverage snaps or more.

+Denver Broncos

+On August 2, 2023, Moreau signed with the Denver Broncos.

+Minnesota Vikings

+On July 31, 2024, Moreau signed with the Minnesota Vikings.

+San Francisco 49ers

+On August 4, 2025, Moreau signed with the San Francisco 49ers.
+He was released on August 26 as part of final roster cuts.

+Minnesota Vikings (second stint)

+Moreau was signed to the Minnesota Vikings practice squad on August 27, 2025.
+On November 8, he was signed to the active roster.

 Personal life

 Moreau was raised by his parents Berg and Guerly Moreau in Fort Lauderdale, Florida.
 He has two sisters, Faby and Fabriana.
 During his time at UCLA he was twice named to the Athletic Director's Honor Roll and majored in political science.
 He cites his hobbies as working out and playing basketball and the athletes he most admires as Michael Jordan and former Oregon running back LaMichael James.
+He is of Haitian descent.